facebookresearch/llm-speedrunner/README.md

 ## 📋 Todos
 - [x] Create a single high-level `launch_scientist.py` integrated with `hydra` for config.
 - [x] Refactor existing scientist scripts (`climb_nanogpt.py` and `climb_collatz.py`) to be configurations of a single structured `ScienceRunner` class
-	- [x] Break out hypothesis generation and hypothesis implementation logic into simple instances of `Ideator` and `Implementer`.
+	- [x] Break out hypothesis generation and hypothesis implementation logic into simple instances of `Ideator` and `Coder`.
 - [x] Enable `ScienceRunner` to run multiple experiments per iteration in parallel
-- [x] Add support for diff-based editors (e.g. via Aider-based Implementers)
+- [x] Add support for diff-based editors (e.g. via Aider-based Coders)
 - [x] Support third-party LLM APIs in Azure in `core.llm_client` and `core.coder.aider` (o1-preview support added.
 - [x] Add options to configure `BoNScienceRunner` to mimic the selection logic of `AIDE`.
 - [x] Add ability to condition on prior knowledge when formulating hypotheses.
+- [x] Integrate MLE-Bench tasks via a script to automatically import individual tasks via their competition IDs.
 - [ ] Gracefully handle preemption and re-entry.
 - [ ] Add a basic web interface to explore a running or previous scientist run.